 3. Green leafy vegetables

+Superfood during the period: iron.
 Iron levels can worsen, leading to fatigue and dizziness, especially during heavy periods.
 Green leafy vegetables such as spinach, kale or chard are suitable for restoring the body’s iron supply and counteracting the symptoms.
-The magnesium and potassium in the green leaves can also help reduce menstrual cramps.
+The magnesium and potassium in the green leaves can also help reduce menstrual cramps, just by eating some healthy food.
 During your next period, maybe drink a green smoothie or simply steam the green leaves in the pan?

 Ginger is known to be a miracle food and a natural pain reliever!
 A warm cup of ginger tea is also a very good idea during your period to relieve your menstrual pain.
 Ginger also has anti-inflammatory effects.

-Most nuts are a good source of protein.
+Most nuts are a good source of protein and as such a great period comfort food.
 Nuts, such as almonds, pumpkin or sunflower seeds, are believed to help reduce uterine muscle contractions and thus reduce menstrual cramps as well.
 Walnuts in particular are said to have anti-inflammatory and analgesic properties.
 Either you can simply eat a handful of pure nuts, eat them in the form of nut butter or throw them into your granola in the morning.